seonghun120614/SYD/README.md

 - [ ] Frontend - Styling with Sass & Bootstrap
   - [✓] Add SASS compile command in `Makefile`
+  - [✓] Add react-bootstrap and react-bootstrap-icons for design
   - [ ] Create a `CSVUpload.css`
   - [ ] Create a `DownloadButton.css`
   - [ ] Create a `Plot.css`